 - You can see the progress bar for each audio file in this way.

 - After the conversion is complete, you can go to the output folder to find the contents ready over there.
 Now you can play it, transfer it to any other media device, or put them to your media server, and access them with Kodi or any other local media streaming service.
-See how to install and stream media contents with Kodi here.
+See how to install and stream media content with Kodi here.

 Linux users!
 Do not get disappointed.
-Music lovers on Linux can even rip audio CDs and DVDs with some in-built tool.
+Music lovers on Linux can even rip audio CDs and DVDs with some in-built tools.
 Linux though is typically built for geeks, but even geeks love music.
 Ubuntu comes with Rhythmbox, which can handle ripping audio files quite well.

 So let’s find out how to rip audio disks on Ubuntu.